 With a couple of household items and a keen eye, you’ll be able to find your studs in minutes.

 This is the method you’ll find most professionals using to locate a stud in an old home.
 A simple double tab with your knuckle against a wall is enough to do the trick.

 You want to look out for a faint echo behind each knock.
 Move horizontally along the wall (giving a couple of raps along the way) until that echo dissipates.
-Eventually, what you’ll hear instead is a high pitched sound reverberating off the studded pole.
+Eventually, what you’ll hear instead is a high pitched sound reverberating off the studded post.
+You’ll literally hear a change in sound.
 That means you’ve found the stud!

 Take your time with this method.
 Figuring out how to find a stud in a plaster wall this way takes some patience because the changes in density can be difficult to discern.
-Try to find a few stud poles along the same wall and mark them as you go.
-If you notice they’re generally 1-2 feet apart, then you’ve definitely found your marks.
+Try to find a few studs along the same wall and mark them as you go.
+If you notice they’re generally 16-24″-inches apart, then you’ve definitely found your marks.

 Pro-Tip: Use a trim nail to double-check.
 Mark where you think you’ve found the stud, and slowly hammer the nail into that area.
 It should only go in about half an inch if there’s a stud there.